 • Reem Al Bawadi Traditional Restaurant: Although I did not visit this time, people are raving about the food and the atmosphere.
 I will definitely try it next time.

 Finally, my visit to Jordan was short – only one week.
 It is not enough time to experience all the culture, history and foods of the kingdom.
 I definitely intend to visit again and explore the places I missed.

 I also want to invite the readers – especially residents of Jordan – to contribute articles about their favorite places.
 You can send your articles in English or Arabic.
 I will translate Arabic into English for you.
 Go to the contact page at www.i-wish-you-were-here.com/contact or submit directly through email to email@example.com.
-You can also post an article to the website at www.i-wish-you-were-here.com/node/add/book but you will need to register first.
+You can also post an article on the website at www.i-wish-you-were-here.com/node/add/book but you will need to register first.
 Please add or send photos to accompany your stories.